digitaltrails/ddcutil-service/README.md

 Several bash and python scripts that demonstrate using the service are included in the [examples](https://github.com/digitaltrails/ddcutil-service/tree/master/examples) folder.
-They cover the use of the `dbus-send` command line utiltity and the python `dasbus` and `QtDBus` libraries.
+They cover the use of the `dbus-send` command line utility and the python `dasbus` and `QtDBus` libraries.

 The service was developed with the assistance of amendments to [libddcutil](https://www.ddcutil.com/) by @rockowitz.